 As you evaluate glaucoma doctors near you in Berks, Lancaster, Lebanon, Montgomery or Schuylkill counties, consider the highly skilled glaucoma specialists at Eye Consultants of Pennsylvania.
-We have four convenient locations in Blandon, Pottstown, Pottsville and Wyomissing.
+We have five convenient locations in Blandon, Pottstown, Pottsville, Lebanon and Wyomissing.

 As the leading ophthalmology practice in the region, our board certified, fellowship trained ophthalmologists have vast experience in all current glaucoma treatments and surgical procedures.
 The highly skilled team includes: